department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/user-research/research-findings.md

 4. Currently, Veterans are not asked to fill out many forms aside from initial intake and specialty care.
 5. Veterans who receive care from civilian and Non-VA providers are used to digitally filling out pre-visit forms.
 6. Participants want a way to connect digital forms with their information in MyhealtheVet.
-7. Veterans want a way to track their routine responses over time.
+7. Veterans want a way to review previous answers and update when needed

 ## Details of Findings

 **Filling out forms is not a pain point if Veterans believe the information will benefit the care they receive.** <br> Veterans did not see forms/questionnaires as a major pain point, but did acknowledge the frustrations around providing information that their providers do not read before a visit.
-Additionally, Veterans found value in the social history questions (oral, not currently written or digital) a nurse asks before they see a provider.
+Additionally, Veterans found value in the social history and medication reconciliation questions (oral, not currently written or digital) a nurse asks before they see a provider.

  - Assumption: Nurses ask these questions orally and input or edit information themselves because it is quicker than having the Veteran fill out a form during their visit.